Khalil002/3D-Briscola/README.md

 ## Overview

 Briscola is an italian card games, it is played using an italian 40-card deck and it can be played in many different configurations.
-In this project, we implement the classic briscola 1v1 game, where you, the player, plays a briscola game against the CPUa 3D enviroment.
+In this project, we implement the classic briscola 1v1 game, where you, the player, plays a briscola game against the CPU in a 3D enviroment.

 ![](https://github.com/user-attachments/assets/b1aa46a6-2107-4157-9e00-eeaa7f9f7ed8)